Disclaimer: Patient details have been anonymised to protect patient privacy

 Prevention starts before symptoms appear

-Sean didn’t wait for a warning sign.
+Matthew didn’t wait for a warning sign.

 He looked ahead, and that choice gave him control over his future.